govuk-one-login/fraud-rpt/README.md

 The RPT uses:

-- [a transmitter function](#transmitter-function) - you must implement the transmitter function to send the SET to the SSF receiver
+- [a transmitter function](#transmitter-function) - you must implement the transmitter function to send the message to the receiver
 - [helper functions](#helper-functions) - you can use the helper functions to test the transmitter function

 ### Transmitter function

-The transmitter function is triggered when it receives a defined number of SET messages.
-The transmitter function signs each SET and forwards each SET message to the SSF receiver as an HTTP `POST`.
+The transmitter function is triggered when it receives a defined number of messages.
+The transmitter function signs the SET in each message and forwards each message to the receiver as an HTTP `POST`.

-The SSF team will send you:
+The shared signals team will send you:

 - a client ID/secret pair, to request an authentication token
 - the full URL of the `/authorize` endpoint, to request an authentication token
-- the full URL of the inbound SSF framework endpoint to send the SET
+- the full URL of the inbound shared signals endpoint to send the message

-You must send the SSF team:
+You must send the shared signals team:

-- the public key that corresponds with the private key used to sign the SET, so the SSF team can check the signature of the SET
+- the public key that corresponds with the private key used to sign the SET, so the shared signals team can check the signature of the message
-- the IP address that sends the request, so the SSF team can add it to their allowlist
+- the IP address that sends the request, so the shared signals team can add it to their allowlist

 The payload of the `POST` request is a signed SET, using a private key to generate the signature.
 This is a JSON Web Token (JWT) object in the JSON Web Signature (JWS) Compact Serialisation format.
 The receiver verifies the signature using the corresponding public key.